 The figures below depict each of the six descriptor types mentioned in Section 3.1.
-Each descriptor is two words long; the first word is shown on top of the second.
+Each descriptor is two words long.
+The first word, or d-word, contains flags in the most significant bits.
+The least significant bits contain a type code, except in the case of qualifiers and variable descriptors.